 You work really hard day in and day out and, alas, you’re in dire need for a break.
 But in the midst of the 1000 other piling to-dos on your list, planning a vacation seems to always make it dead last.
-Afterall, shouldn’t a holiday be relaxing?
+After all, shouldn’t a holiday be relaxing?
 One of the most stressful parts of planning a vacation is budgeting.
-You want a top-dollar experience on a nickel-and-dime budget.
+You want a top-dollar experience, but want to do it with cheap international flights and a nickel-and-dime budget.
 Trust us, we get it!
 Believe it or not, there are plenty of places where you can relax, unwind and party hearty, without having to break that piggy bank.
 We’ve gathered up a list of places where you can vacation like a royal while on the budget of a pauper.
 Take a look!

 Best time to visit: January – April

 With year-long temperatures of 75-85 degree weather (Fahrenheit), there’s no secret as to why Barbados makes the top of this list.
 What makes this island unique in comparison to its other popular Caribbean holiday destinations, is both its safety and its affordability.
 Vacationers here often explore independently as opposed to buying into organized excursions through their hotels or tour packages, cutting costs significantly.
 Believe it or not, there is actually a tremendous amount to see and do in Barbados, beyond just going to one of their many beaches and surfing in that perfectly turquoise water.
 Take part in the smashing nightlife, walk through their UNESCO World Heritage-listed capital or breathe in the frangipanis in one of their many beautiful interior gardens.
 Most resorts and villas here are all-inclusive, meaning for as low as $90 a night you can lounge in a private villa, on the beach with a drink in hand and not a worry in the world (hopefully).